denko-rb/mruby-milkv-duo/README.md

 ### Pinmux

 - Some features of the Duo are mulltiplexed onto the same pins
 - Use `duo-pinmux` to set them up BEFORE using them.
-See [opficial docs](https://milkv.io/docs/duo/application-development/pinmux) for more info.
+See [official docs](https://milkv.io/docs/duo/application-development/pinmux) for more info.
 - Run `mruby pinmux_custom.rb` from the examples folder, to get the pinmux layout used in all examples

 ## Build Instructions